 IRA stands for “Individual Retirement Arrangement” and can be opened directly through the bank, brokerage firm or mutual fund of your choice.
 (Unlike a 401(k), it is not connected to your employer.)

-There are two types of IRA retirement accounts, traditional and Roth IRAs, which have some pretty big differences.
-If you’d like to figure out which IRA retirement plan is right for you, read on.
+There are two types of IRA retirement accounts, traditional and Roth IRAs.
+We explain the differences between the two to help you decide which plan is right for you.

 Traditional vs. Roth IRA Retirement Accounts